 Requirements for All MailChimp Campaigns

-- You must also tell us where you got your list.
-Yep, and you have to be honest.
-Because if you're not, we'll know.
+- You must tell us where you got your list.

-- You must include your contact information inside every promotional email that you send, including a physical mailing address where you can receive mail or a PO Box.
+- You must include your contact information inside every promotional email that you send, including a physical mailing address or PO Box where you can receive mail.
 (Not a website or email address.)

 - You may not falsify your contact information or subject line.